openshift/boilerplate/boilerplate/openshift/golang-osd-operator/README.md

 * `go generate`.
 This is a no-op if you have no `//go:generate` directives in your code.

+## CSV and Catalog Image management

+Boilerplate is providing 2 options to manage CSV and Catalog images to allow proper deployment and upgrade by OLM :
+- one is implementing the historical model used by most of our operators today (2-branch saas-bundle git project storing history, home-made scripts for the image build).
+Aim is to have a 'no-gap' migration to it for existing operators.
+For more details, look at the README.md is `csv-generate` folder
+- the second one is the aimed model (single git repository and branch for saas-bundle, using opm for catalog image management).
+This is implemented under the `make opm-build-push`.

 ## More coming soon